-We talked to Ellen Windemuth, CEO of WaterBear Network, about their carefully selected feature-length documentaries, engaging short films, and inspirational media.
-This is what she said:
+Ellen Windemuth, CEO of WaterBear Network tells how they carefully select feature-length documentaries, engaging short films, and inspirational media.

 First of all, how are you and your family doing in these COVID-19 times?